Floyd Rose Tremolos for Left Hand Guitars: Original and Genuine

 1000-Series units have the "FR" logo and the website address stamped on the block.
 The lefty chrome version is the "FRT-01000L", the black is the "FRT-02000L" and gold is the "FRT-03000L."

-Until the advent of the Floyd Rose Special, 1000-Series units were sometimes branded such as this 2016 lefty ESP LTD MH-103 QM.
+Prior to the release of the Floyd Rose Special, 1000-Series units were sometimes branded.
+An example is this 2016 lefty ESP LTD MH-103 QM.
 In 2023 AP International told me that this is no longer the practice.

 Floyd Rose Special Tremolo System

-The Floyd Rose "Special" was introduced in 2008, made in Korea exclusively for Floyd Rose.
-I believe this was produced to combat the flood of cheap Chinese Floyd Rose copies that were starting to come onto the market during the 2000s, and to undercut the cheaper but still high-quality licensed alternatives like the Takeuchi TRS-101 and Gotoh GE1996T.
+The Floyd Rose "Special" was introduced in 2008, originally made in Korea exclusively for Floyd Rose.
+It was a brilliant marketing decision to combat the flood of cheap Chinese Floyd Rose copies that were starting to come onto the market during the 2000s, and to undercut the cheaper but still high-quality licensed OFR alternatives like the Takeuchi TRS-101 and Gotoh GE1996T.
 Takeuchi coincidentally went out of business two years later.

 The Floyd Rose Special is exactly the same as the Korean-made OEM 1000 Series but uses zinc alloy saddles in place of steel and a zinc alloy sustain block in place of brass.
 It is branded "Floyd Rose Special" on the baseplate and has the "FR" logo on the block.
-It was also produced by Sung il.
+There is a "W" stamped on the underside of the base plate.
+Does any reader know what the W stands for?

 Unlike the OEM-only 1000 Series, the Special is available to the public and can be bought direct from Floyd Rose or from a reseller.
 Unfortunately, lefty versions weren't made available until 2020.
 The "S1000L" model is the lefty chrome version, the "S2000L" model is black, and the "S3000L" is the gold model.

-The Special is the usual tremolo on mid-level guitars produced by all guitar brands today.
+The Special is the usual Floyd Rose tremolo for entry-to-mid-level guitars produced by most, if not all, international guitar brands today.
 AP International offers the option to stamp the Special.
 The standard stamping format is "[brand] by Floyd Rose."
 Jackson's current left handed JS32L Randy Rhoads made in China is an example.

-NOTE: From 2021, there was a left-handed 7-string Floyd Rose Special, model FRTSSS1000L, but as of 2025 they are "sold out" according to the Floyd Rose website.
+NOTE: From 2021, there was a left-handed 7-string Floyd Rose Special, model FRTSSS1000L, but as of 2025 they are sold out according to the Floyd Rose website.
 The 7-string lefty was available in chrome, black, black nickel, and gold.
-Guitars that have the lefty 7 string are the Schecter Jeff Loomis JL-7, the Sawtooth Americana Heritage HM724, and this Agile Interceptor Pro 725 EB DNC.
+Guitars that have the lefty 7 string Special are the Dean USA Limited Edition Rusty Cooley Signature RC7, the Schecter Jeff Loomis JL-7, the Sawtooth Americana Heritage HM724, and this Agile Interceptor Pro 725 EB DNC.
 Discontinued lefty models include this Washburn PXSOLAR170CLH Ola Englund Parallaxe Solar 7-String.

 Floyd Rose 1500 Series